 The current secular consensus, however, is that all stages of human life do not merit equal protection.
 As mentioned above, it’s an uncontroversially easy choice to allow a woman to live, not her fetus, when that choice is forced by a dangerous pregnancy.The Humanist

 Which also addresses why abortion is not murder; because not all stages of life are protectable or even demonstrably human in any way beyond basic genetic makeup.
 Human life is governed by several necessary components; volitional will, conscious mind, corporeal existence, breath and heartbeat.
-Abortion stopping a beating heart is only an observation that the autonomic functions of the brain stem have been established.
-The brain itself is not functioning in any meaningful way until well into the third trimester, and even then the brain (if it even exists) is in a sleep state until after birth, see the Scientific American article I quote above.
+Abortion stopping a beating heart is only an observation that the autonomic functions of the brain stem have been established and then terminated.
+The fetal brain itself is still not functioning in any meaningful way until well into the third trimester, and even then the brain if it even exists is in a sleep state until after birth, see the Scientific American article I quote above.

 Halfway through my pregnancy, I learned that my baby was ill.
 Profoundly so.
 My doctor gave us the news kindly, but still, my husband and I weren’t prepared.
 Just a few minutes earlier, we’d been smiling giddily at fellow expectant parents as we waited for the doctor to see us.
 In a sonography room smelling faintly of lemongrass, I’d just had gel rubbed on my stomach, just seen blots on the screen become tiny hands.
 For a brief, exultant moment, we’d seen our son—a brother for our 2-year-old girl.

 Yet now my doctor was looking grim and, with chair pulled close, was speaking of alarming things.
 “I’m worried about your baby’s head shape,” she said.
 “I want you to see a specialist—now.”